Former Boss Lorgat Named To Cricket South Africa Interim Board - UrduPoint

 Former Boss Lorgat Named To Cricket South Africa Interim Board

-Administrative crises led to the entire board resigning by this Monday and the nine replacements headed by a judge, Zak Yaqoob, have been given a three-month tenure.
+Recent administrative crises led to the entire board resigning by Monday this week and the nine replacements headed by a judge, Zak Yaqoob, have been given a three-month tenure.

 Former chief executive Thabang Moroe was blamed for much of the CSA mismanagement and, after being suspended last December, was sacked two months ago.